grant-britchford/truants-car-club/README.md

 EVENTS PAGE

-The events page is the second page on the site and holds the details for upcoming events.
+The events page is the second page on the site and holds the details of upcoming events.
 The header is the same and the footer is the same the difference is the background image and the layout of the events.

 SIGN UP PAGE